-In an effort to be proactive and protect youth and minors who are on campus, Student Union & Event Services is requiring groups who utilize our spaces to abide by some new guidelines and procedures.
+In an effort to be proactive and protect youth and minors who are on campus, Student Union & Event Services is requiring groups who utilize our spaces to abide by the following guidelines and procedures.
 Any UNLV or external group will be asked to take steps as listed below.

 Minors and youth are considered anyone under the age of 18.